-XO18: Xbox One fan event returns in November
+X018: Xbox One fan event returns in November

 Microsoft wants to bring its gaming fans together for a massive gathering.
-The company revealed that it is bringing back its Xbox expo this year with XO18 in Mexico City on November 10.
+The company revealed that it is bringing back its Xbox expo this year with X018 in Mexico City on November 10.
 This will give the company a chance to connect directly with consumers in a meaningful way.

-During an Inside Xbox livestream today, Xbox boss Phil Spencer said that XO18 will broadcast online globally.
+During an Inside Xbox livestream today, Xbox boss Phil Spencer said that X018 will broadcast online globally.
 He wants to treat it like an Inside Xbox show.
 This means you can tune in on Twitch or Mixer.
 But Spencer also promised major news announcements from both Microsoft and third-party publishers and developers.

 “We know our fans love [big announcements],” said Spencer.
 “We can celebrate what it means to be an Xbox fan and gamer.
 I think it’s gonna be a great time.”